-One of the great joys of being a writing tutor is having the chance to work closely with other people on their writing, from individual stories and poems to book-length manuscripts, offering technical advice and acting as a mentor to enable people to pursue their writing ambitions.
+One of the great joys of being a writing tutor is having the chance to work closely with other people on their writing, from individual stories and poems to book-length manuscripts, offering technical advice and acting as a mentor / coach to enable people to pursue their writing ambitions.
 Developing feedback on other people’s stories and poems is probably my favourite part of the job.

-I’ve worked as an editor / tutor with other writers for over ten years, providing advice on novels, short stories, flash fiction, poetry, prose poems, non-fiction / autobiography / family biography, children’s books and playscripts.
+I’ve worked as a freelance editor / tutor with other writers for over ten years, providing advice on novels, short stories, flash fiction, poetry, prose poems, non-fiction / autobiography / family biography, children’s books and playscripts.
 I have helped beginner writers with individual stories and poems, and I’ve worked with several authors prior to the publication of their manuscripts.

 I’m available for manuscript feedback and more general ongoing creative mentoring, in person (in London and Bath/Bristol area), and / or by post, email, and Skype.

 Proofreading – correcting spelling / typos, punctuation, etc (e.g. for publication or manuscript submission).

-Copy Editing – advice on good English style, omitting unnecessary words, accurate and smooth grammar, etc.
+Copy Editing – advice on good English style, vocabulary choices, omitting unnecessary words, accurate and smooth grammar, etc.

 Developmental / Structural Editing – suggestions for enhancing creative and technical aspects e.g. characterisation, plot, setting, point of view, dialogue, vocabulary & imagery, rhythm, form (e.g. for poetry), etc.

-Creative Mentoring – identifying goals / goal setting, motivation, overcoming obstacles to writing / productivity, ensuring accountability, advice on publishing opportunities, freeing up greater creativity, reading recommendations, etc.
+Creative Coaching – identifying goals, planning, motivation, overcoming obstacles to productivity, ensuring accountability, discussion of publishing opportunities / marketplace issues, freeing up greater creativity, reading recommendations, etc.

 – size of job (fee reduction available for larger projects)